 Whatever your situation, keeping tabs on your emotions can clue you into your go-to thought patterns and major anxiety triggers.
 Armed with that information, you'll be able to dig deeper into why those triggers resonate so strongly with you — and be prepared to deal with them more effectively.

 But if lugging around a big ol' journal isn't really your thing, don't worry — there's a huge variety of emotion- and trigger-tracking apps out there that make this process as easy as ordering your morning Frapp.
 Although they all accomplish the task of mood tracking, they do so in slightly different ways.
-So continue on to see a few of our favorite apps and how they make journaling way more exciting.
+So continue on to see a few of our favourite apps and how they make journaling way more exciting.